seb-oss/green/README.md

 This mono repo is based on `nx` and uses `yarn` instead of `npm`.
 If you are unused to yarn, see the following instructions:

 #### Install yarn

 ```bash
 npm install yarn -g
 ```
-Use the -g flag to install it globaly on your computer.
+Use the -g flag to install it globally on your computer.

 #### Install dependencies